curiousmarkingsco/tailwindsjs/README.md

 # TailwindSJS (Simple JavaScript)

 TailwindSJS is a package for making it simple turn your TailwindCSS classes into animations based on user interaction.
 If you are a buyer of [TailwindUI components](https://tailwindui.com/), this is the perfect library to easily get those components animated without pidgeon-holing yourself into their React or Vue samples.

-Update from July 17, 2023: Originally called Scripty TUI (TailwindUI), it has become apparent you do not need to be a TailwindUI customer to get the full benefits of this software.
-On July 28, it was renamed to TailwindSJS to match the styling of `TailwindCSS` and my newer project `TailwindVPB`.
+Otherwise, this is a way to use Tailwind-y syntax to add JS-powered animations.

 ## Navigate this README
 * [Installation](#installation)